OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 Java is using a syntax similar to C. It used a similar way to declare function and methods, uses curly braces `{}` to define code blocks, *but*:
 - It does not require the programmer to deal with pointers
 - It runs on a Java Virtual Machine.
-As a result, a `class` compiled on somewhere will run _without any modification_ on any other system where a JVM is available.
+As a result, a `class` compiled somewhere will run _without any modification_ on any other system where a JVM is available.
 The portability is taken care of by the implementation of the virtual machine.